iKarTehFox/web-clock-docs/docs/installation.md

 Ensure you have a tool to serve the website (e.g. Node.js `http-server`, Python `http.server`, etc.).
 Double-clicking the `index.html` file will **<span style="color: red;">NOT</span>** work!

 With Node.js, you can use the `http-server` command to serve the website.
-1. Install `http-server` by running `npm install -g http-server`
+1. Install `http-server` globally by running `npm install -g http-server` (use `sudo` if necessary).
-2. Run `http-server -p 80 ./dist` to serve the website on port 80 (or whatever port you want)
+- **If you built from source**: Run `http-server -p 80 ./dist` to serve the built website at ./dist on port 80.
- - If you downloaded a pre-built version, simply run `http-server -p 80` instead.
+- **If you downloaded a release**: Run `http-server -p 80 ./` to serve the website at the current directory on port 80.

     ![A screenshot of the http-server command running in a Terminal.](/assets/images/docs-Installation/http-server-example.png)

-3. Open your browser and go to `http://127.0.0.1` to view the website.
+2. Open your browser and go to `http://127.0.0.1` to view the website.
  - Don't forget to include the port number `http://IP:PORT` if you're using a port other than 80.

     ![A screenshot of the website running in a browser.](/assets/images/docs-Installation/website-page.png)